 This value is a list of autodoc directive flags that should be automatically applied to all autodoc directives.
-The supported flags are 'members', 'undoc-members', 'inherited-members' and 'show-inheritance'.
+The supported flags are 'members', 'undoc-members', 'private-members', 'special-members', 'inherited-members' and 'show-inheritance'.

-If you set one of these flags in this config value, you can use a negated form, ''no-flag'', in an autodoc directive, to disable it once.
-For example, if autodoc\default\flags is set to ['members', 'undoc-members'], and you write a directive like this:
+If you set one of these flags in this config value, you can use a negated form, 'no-flag', in an autodoc directive, to disable it once.
+For example, if autodoc_default_flags is set to ['members', 'undoc-members'], and you write a directive like this:

-'''

-.. automodule:: foo
+.. automodule:: foo :no-undoc-members:

-:no-undoc-members:

-'''

-the directive will be interpreted as if only : members: was given.
+the directive will be interpreted as if only :members: was given.
 New in version 1.0.